WEEKLY RECTOR’S MESSAGE – May 5th – Fr. Thomas

 NOTICES:

-Sandwiches for St. George’s: Please bring your sandwiches to St. David’s west side parking lot each Wednesday morning from 8:30 to 9:30 a.m.
+Sandwiches for St. George’s.
+Please bring your sandwiches to St. David’s west side parking lot each Wednesday morning from 8:30 a.m. to 9:30 a.m.

 Sunday school is open and available for children starting at age 3 years old.
 We are looking for volunteer Sunday school teachers, anyone interested can contact Erin Thomas to learn more details, or contact the church office.